Ace Institute Of Dentistry Transparent Logo

 1. The Duration may extend depending on patient availability and participants learning ability.

-3. Those students scoring less than 60 percentile ( who require extra attention/efforts to improve their work and speed) shall be required to re-attend the workshop/Repeat Hands-on again by paying an additional 50% of the workshop fees
+4. Those students scoring less than 60 percentile ( who require extra attention/efforts to improve their work and speed) shall be required to re-attend the workshop/Repeat Hands-on again, passing the Hands-On is mandatory.

 5. To encourage knowledge sharing as well as improving quality of teaching-learning, it is mandatory at Ace to do documentation of each case; As such, a min. documentation of the 70% cases is mandatory to receive course completeion certificate